bhaumikpanchall/Product-Management-CRUD/README.md

 Product Management App — MERN Stack
 ===================================

-This README was written by the team to give you a friendly, human walkthrough of the project.
-If something feels unclear, it probably just needs a quick tweak—feel free to open an issue or PR so we can keep it helpful for the next person.

 We built a full-stack MERN application that lets users register, log in, and manage products using secure JWT-based authentication.
 The dashboard includes search, filtering, pagination, and a responsive Tailwind-powered UI with logout confirmation.
 Everything below is based on how we actually run the project day to day.

 ## Tech Stack